YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLTMQUAL3
 -------------------

-JNLTMQUAL3, Time qualifier BEFORE_TIME=xxxx is less than the journal file(s) minimum timestamp=yyyy
+JNLTMQUAL3, Time qualifier BEFORE_TIME="xxxx" is less than the journal file(s) minimum timestamp="yyyy"

 MUPIP Error: This error indicates that the -BEFORE_TIME xxxx is earlier than the earliest timestamp yyyy found in the journal file(s).